 UE A/B/C/D could update the status with the network;

-UE A/B/C/D can stop the interactive service, and inform the network.
+UE A/B/C/D can stop the interactive service and inform the network.

 5.4.4 Post-conditions

 The interactive service data could be exchanged between UEs when UEs are on-board of the vehicle, high speed train, or the aircraft and the service requirements needs to be guaranteed with network control.